-We believe the bank is unlikely to return to profitability until at least 2018 due to low interest margins, an exceptionally high cost base and potential further impairment losses and losses on asset sales.
-In the first six months of 2017 Co-operative Bank reported a statutory loss before tax of £135.2 million, compared to the £177 million pre-tax loss reported in the same period of 2016.
-A better result reflects reduced operating costs and project spend, lower conduct charges reduced fair value unwind charge related to the merger with the Britannia Building Society.
-At the same time, net interest income fell by 15% and the bank saw a decrease in writebacks of loan loss provisions as deleveraging activity winds down.
-We calculate a net income to tangible assets ratio of -1.3% for the first half of 2017 (-1.3% in 2016).
+We believe the bank is unlikely to return to profitability until at least 2019 due to low interest margins, an exceptionally high cost base and potential further impairment losses and losses on asset sales.
+In 2017 Co-operative Bank reported a statutory loss before tax of £174 million, compared to the £477 million pre-tax loss reported in 2016.
+A better result reflects reduced operating costs and project expenditures.
+The bank also completed its fair value write-down in 2017 and this item will not affect profitability in future.
+At the same time, net interest income fell by 20% and the bank saw a decrease in write-backs of loan loss provisions as deleveraging activity winds down.
+We calculate a net income to tangible assets ratio of -0.65% for 2017 which is an improvement from -1.53% in 2016.

-Co-operative bank's net interest margin (NIM) decreased by 10 basis points to 1.32% in the first half 2017 from 1.42% in the first half of 2016, as reported by the bank.
-The reduction reflects mortgage margin pressures, lower returns on financial assets and customer deposit pricing.
-The bank's NIM remains significantly below the level of peers and is expected to face further margin pressures following the UK's decision to leave the EU with rates now likely to stay low for an extended period of time.
-Amid weak interest income the bank will also continue to see impediments to fee and commissions income, negatively affected by industry-wide lower card interchange rates, and significantly lower Link commission income following the disposals in the ATM estate.
-Impairment write-backs, which were supporting the profitability in the past couple of years, fell to just £1.4 million in the first half of 2017, and are expected to reverse to impairments charges, driven by the anticipated weakening of the economic environment.
+Co-operative bank's net interest margin (NIM) decreased by 18 basis points to 1.22% in the 2017 from 1.40% in 2016, as reported by the bank.
+The reduction reflects mortgage margin pressures, lower returns on financial assets (albeit the quality has improved after the reduction in the legacy portfolio) and customer deposit pricing.
+The bank's NIM remains under pressure and is expected to face further margin pressures following the UK's decision to leave the EU with rates now likely to stay low for an extended period of time.
+Amid weak interest income the bank will also continue to see impediments to fee and commissions income down by 18.5% in 2017, negatively affected by industry-wide lower card interchange rates, and significantly lower commission income following the disposals in the ATM estate.
+Impairment write-backs, which were supporting the profitability in the past couple of years, reversed to £1.9 million expenses in 2017.

 Operating and project expenses, although decreasing, remain elevated.
-Combined with subdued operating income, this resulted in the bank's cost to income ratio of 201% in the first half of 2017 (259% in the same period of 2016), according to our calculations.
+Combined with subdued operating income, this resulted in the bank's reported cost to income ratio of 108.1% in 2017 (103.6% in 2016)